bob123456678/TrainControl/Readme.md

 * v1.10.5 [In development]
     - Added UI tab for changing autonomy settings
+    - Made autonomy interface more intuitive when creating a graph for the first time

 * v1.10.4 [8/16/23]
     - Lock edges are now highlighted when editing the graph in the UI